rayen-creator/SahtiAPPWeb/README.md

 ### 🚧 Prerequisites

 You may find below the list of things you need to use this project :
-* Make sure nodejs is running on your system.
+* Make sure mysql is running on your system.
-* You will need to install the "yarn" or "npm" command line.
+* You will need to install the "composer" command line.

 ### 🛠 Installation